Managing surplus cash in your company

 Research and development

-The benefits of investing in R&D are numerous and it can be a great way to stay ahead of your competition now and in the future and to bring new innovative products, processes and services into the market.
+The benefits of investing in R&D are numerous and it can be a great way to stay ahead of your competition and to bring new innovative products, processes and services into the market.

 In today's competitive world, businesses with an effective R&D strategy are more likely to succeed than those without it.
 The strategy will also help a business remain agile, competitive, adaptable, and profitable, whilst also balancing the risks.